Tutorial on the Quantikz Package: Troubleshooting

 \section{Troubleshooting}

 \begin{itemize} \item Have you checked that all commands that need them are followed by an empty argument, \{\}?
-Things like \verb!meter!, \verb!\control! (basically, those that can accept an optional styling parameter) look like they don't take any parameters, but they have to be followed by the pair of braces or you'll get very odd effects. \item If you get a whole bunch of unexpected text in one of your cells instead of a gate, make sure that the gate command is the first command in the cell, and that other commands (such as \verb!\qwbundle!) appear after. \item If you're getting errors about cells not being found (and especially if you're doing any slicing), check that your last row doesn't end with \textbackslash\textbackslash, and make sure that your last row contains as many cells (even if they're empty) as there are columns in the circuit. \item If you are trying to typeset your circuit inside some sort of tabular or align environment and are getting an error ``single ampersand used with wrong catcode'', trying adding the \verb![ampersand replacement=\&]! option to tikzcd, and instead of separating every cell by \&, use \textbackslash\&.
-This can also be useful if you want to insert a normal matrix as a gate \begin{Code}
+Things like \verb!meter!, \verb!\control! (basically, those that can accept an optional styling parameter) look like they don't take any parameters, but they have to be followed by the pair of braces or you'll get very odd effects. \item If you get a whole bunch of unexpected text in one of your cells instead of a gate on an extremely wide gate, make sure that the gate command (or any other command indicated by \faToggleOn) is the first command in the cell, and that other commands (such as \verb!\qwbundle!) appear after. \item If you're getting errors about cells not being found (and especially if you're doing any slicing, or gategroups), check that your last row doesn't end with \textbackslash\textbackslash, and make sure that your last row contains as many cells (even if they're empty) as there are columns in the circuit. \item I am not aware of any specific compatibility problems with beamer, tabular, align etc.\ in the current version. \item If you're using transparency, and the width of gates seems to be greater than you expected, it may be worthwhile removing the .aux file and recompiling.
+If your tex editor isn't good at resetting the .aux file, the system may be remembering older widths. \item Package load order: I've had reports that if you load certain packages in the wrong order it can create weird errors.
+For example, if you load the package cleveref after quantikz, and then use a split environment, it can lead to the error ``Only one \# is allowed per tab.''.
+Change the load order and it goes away.
+I have no idea why this happens. \item If you are trying to submit to a Springer journal, they seem to actively prevent you from using tikz.
+You have to produce a separate image for each circuit.
+The externalisation options in tikz may be very helpful here to take your existing code and produce a pdf output of each circuit. \end{itemize}